-Our cultural exchange program involves each visitor pairing off with a 'Mutual Learning Partner' – a Tibetan English language student at Lha.
+Our Cultural Exchange Program involves each visitor pairing up with a 'Mutual Learning Partner' – a Tibetan English language student at Lha.
 Most of the students are not fluent in English but they are all very enthusiastic about learning and sharing their knowledge with others.
-They can share stories about their lives and experiences.
+They are open and willing to share stories about their lives and experiences.
 Most of the students are between the ages of 20 and 40.
-Visiting students get to visit the homes of their new friends, meet members of their family, and make friends in the Tibetan refugee community.
+Visiting students often visit the homes of their new friends, meet members of their family, and make friends in the Tibetan refugee community.

 Lha arranges homestays of one month with Tibetan refugee families.
-By sharing meals and day to day life with a Tibetan family, your cultural experience will be intensified.
+By sharing meals and day-to- day life with a Tibetan family, your cultural experience will be intensified.
 If you are interested in the Tibetan language, you will be able to practice your language skills in the home.
 This homestay program can give you unforgettable insights into ritual, family and life "behind closed doors" in the Tibetan refugee community – and hopefully help you make friends for life.
-(See more Homestay and apply)

-click here to learn more about our home stay with Tibetan family
+Click here to learn more and apply for a home stay with a Tibetan family.

-Lha has a community library, located in McLeod Ganj and.
-Lha's library are the only collections of books available to the community in these locations.
+Lha has a community library located in McLeod Ganj.
+Lha's library is the only collection of books available to the community in these locations.

 Our library is well stocked with teaching aids for volunteer teachers and also houses a good collection of novels and non-fiction literature.
 In addition, the library contains a section dedicated to books about the fundamentals of Buddhism, meditation and happiness.
 Borrowing is free for all.

-The library is a comfortable room equipped with chairs, providing a quiet location for people to read or study.
+The library is a comfortable room equipped with a sofa and chairs, providing a quiet location for people to read or study.
 The library offers filtered water for Rs.
 5 per litre, and is also an official distribution outlet for Contact Magazine, a registered Dharamsala community publication.

-Contact Magazine is a free monthly publication of Lha Charitable Trust, is a recognised and registered publication under the Registrar Office of the Newspaper, Ministry of Information & Broadcasting Government of India.
+Contact Magazine, a free monthly publication of Lha Charitable Trust, is a recognised and registered publication under the Registrar Office of the Newspaper, Ministry of Information & Broadcasting Government of India.
 The registration number is HPENG/2013/51798.
 Recognised by Lonely Planet and other international travel resources, Contact has been a popular source for Tibetan issues and community information in Dharamsala for over 14 years.
-It is one of the longest running Tibetan publications in the area and provides local residents and international visitors with news and resources relevant to the Dharamsala community.
+It is one of the longest-running Tibetan publications in the area and provides local residents and international visitors with news and resources relevant to the Dharamsala community.
 Seven hundred to 1,000 copies of the magazine are printed per issue and distributed in the greater Dharamsala area and in Delhi, and various diplomatic missions to India.
 Copies are also sent to various Tibetan schools, settlements, offices and NGOs in India.
 You can read it online at http://contactmagazine.net